 Initially, each user is assigned the No Access role.
 A vCenter Server administrator must assign the user at least to the Read Only role before the user can log in.
-See the vSphere Security documentation.
+See the topic on using roles to assign privileges in the vSphere Security documentation.

 Active Directory over LDAP and OpenLDAP Server Identity Source Settings

 The Active Directory over LDAP identity source is preferred over the Active Directory (Integrated Windows Authentication) option.
 The OpenLDAP Server identity source is available for environments that use OpenLDAP.